-Castelli Sorpasso Bib Tights are designed to be a great all round option for those wanting a quality pair of tights for a wide range of conditions.
-Here is our review
+Castelli Sorpasso II bib tights are designed to be a great all round option for those wanting a quality pair of tights for a wide range of conditions

-The Giro++ bib straps fit beautifully flat, but I would prefer them to have more stretch, as during nature stops they didn’t allow the front of the Castelli Sorpasso bib tights to be pulled down as easily as other pairs.
+The stretch would be welcome for comfort breaks too, as during nature stops they didn’t allow the front of the Castelli Sorpasso II bib tights to be pulled down as easily as other pairs.

-The Progetto X2 used in the Castelli Sorpasso bib tights is without question one of the best chamois pads going and it is the same pad found in much of the Italian company’s Rosso Corsa line.
-Other members of the Cycling Weekly tech team really love the Progetto X2 pad too, however, for long rides, I prefer a pad with more support – at the back end of long rides I was having to get out the saddle.
-Although pad preference is subjective, this chamois is quite floppy, so consider that (if like me), you prefer something firmer.
+This means that within the Castelli Sorpasso II bib tights is without question one of the best chamois pads going and it is the same pad found in much of the Italian company’s Rosso Corsa line.
+Other members of the Cycling Weekly tech team really love the Progetto X2 pad too.

 Personally the previous version of the Sorpasso tights were a solid option and something I went to for most of my rides, however, the latest update has made me think that the options from Assos and some other rival brands might be the better option.

 It’s a shame that the bibs and waist band are restrictive, other wise Castelli would be onto a major winner with these.

 The fit around the lower and upper legs, including the bum is spot on, although I found the bib straps to be a little restrictive and the waist band was very snug, to the point of being uncomfortable.
 Not a problem I've experienced on previous models or other rival brand's winter tights.